In the Courts

 - NEW JERSEY GETTING CLOSER TO IC TEST IN WAGE CLAIMS.
 The New Jersey Supreme Court heard arguments on March 17, 2014 as to what test to use in determining whether a worker is an IC or an employee under the state’s wage and hour laws.
 In May 2013, the U.S. Court of Appeals for the Third Circuit requested that the New Jersey Supreme Court advise it of the test to be used for determining if a worker is an IC or employee in a class action lawsuit by delivery drivers against Sleepy’s.
 Finding that “there are at least four distinct employment tests that have been applied under New Jersey law in other contexts (including unemployment, whistleblowing and tort claims) to determine independent contractor/employee status,” the Third Circuit certified the following question: “Under New Jersey law, which test should a court apply to determine a plaintiff’s employment status for purposes of the New Jersey Wage Payment Law…and the New Jersey Wage and Hour Law?”
 Hargrove v.
 Sleepy’s, LLC, Nos.
 12-2540 & 12-2541 (3d Cir.
 May 2013) and Case No. 072742 (Sup.
 Ct.
 N.J.
 2014).

 - FED EX GROUND PAYS $5.8 MILLION TO SETTLE MAINE IC MISCLASSIFICATION LAWSUIT.
 A federal judge in Maine approved a class action settlement of $5.8 million between FedEx Ground and drivers who had alleged that FedEx had misclassified them as ICs instead of as employees.
-As noted in our prior blog post of March 21, 2014, the federal court lawsuit alleged violations of federal and Maine wage and hour laws, including claims that FedEx Ground improperly denied the drivers’ overtime pay for hours worked over 40 in a workweek, improperly made deductions from the drivers’ pay, and improperly required the drivers to pay for their own expenses.
+As noted in my prior blog post of March 21, 2014, the federal court lawsuit alleged violations of federal and Maine wage and hour laws, including claims that FedEx Ground improperly denied the drivers’ overtime pay for hours worked over 40 in a workweek, improperly made deductions from the drivers’ pay, and improperly required the drivers to pay for their own expenses.
 Scovil v.
 FedEx Ground Package System, Inc., d/b/a FedEx Home Delivery, No. 1:10-cv-00515-DBH (D. Maine, March 14, 2014).

 On the Legislative Front

 - NEW JERSEY LEGISLATURE RE-INTRODUCES TRUCK OPERATOR IC LAW.
 A New Jersey Assemblyman re-introduces the Truck Operator Independent Contractor Act (A2868, S992), a bill similar to the one vetoed by Governor Christie last May.
 The proposed bill would create a presumption that parcel (small package) delivery and drayage truck drivers are employees and not independent contractors unless they can satisfy a three-part ABC test.
 The bill also provides substantial civil and criminal penalties for the misclassification of such drivers.
 Although last year’s bill passed in the Assembly and Senate in May, the votes were along party lines, with Democrats favoring the bill and Republicans opposed.
 Governor Christie vetoed the bill because, in his view, it would discourage small business ownership in the parcel and drayage industries and hamper the New Jersey economy.
-See prior blog post on September 9, 2013.
+See my prior blog post on September 9, 2013.

 Regulatory and Enforcement Initiatives